Contrast-Security-OSS/demo-netflicks/README.md

 # Netflicks: A deliberately insecure .NET Core web application

-This is a .NET Core 3.1 demo application, based on https://github.com/LeviHassel/.net-flicks with added vulnerabilities.
+This is a .NET 6.0 demo application, based on https://github.com/LeviHassel/.net-flicks with added vulnerabilities.

 **Warning**: The computer running this application will be vulnerable to attacks, please take appropriate precautions.